searler/scala-parser-combinators/README.md

 ### Scala Standard Parser Combinator Library

+__Modified to improve performance for specific use case and eliminate memory leak__

 As of Scala 2.11, this library is a separate jar that can be omitted from Scala projects that do not use Parser Combinators.

 ## Documentation